 That isn’t all.
 Dr. Walker suggests that as a result of a sleep loss epidemic, millions of people around the world are operating on less than optimal sleep without even realizing.
 As it turns out, we’re rubbish at recognizing when we’ve slept poorly or when our performance is affected by lack of sleep.

 Okay, that’s all the bad stuff.
 But there are good things to talk about too.
-If you’re sleeping well you’ll see an increase in energy, motivation, productivity.
-You’ll find yourself to be stronger and healthier with improved memory.
-You’ll even look younger and more attractive according to some studies!
+If you’re sleeping well you’ll see an increase in energy, motivation, and productivity.
+You’ll be stronger and healthier with improved memory.
+And some studies suggest you’ll even look younger and more attractive!

 So, where to start?
 Well, next we’re going to outline a few of the common causes for bad sleep.

 Then we’ll explain how you can use your trusty iPhone to improve your sleep!

 The causes of bad sleep

 Not getting enough